How To Focus On Reading – 5 Genius Ways To Outsmart Boring Books

 If you use an instant messenger or similar service to keep in touch with your family, you might wish to keep that going.
 A program that allows you to block or filter some of that ocean of distraction can be of enormous assistance in holding back the tide of incessant entertainment, advertisement, and information.

 Social media can be one of the biggest distractions, and it can be aggressive in its intrusion into your life both on and off screen.
-You might be doing your face-to-face social connections a favor, as well as your reading focus, by taking a vacation from your digital connection.
+You might be doing your face-to-face social connections a favor, as well as your reading focus, by taking a vacation from your digital connection and overcoming your fear of missing out.

 You can still catch up with the latest gossip and family events by scheduling a few minutes at the end of your day to view your notices and news feed.
 Just post a notice on your home page of your social media “office hours” and either ignore your social media or block it using a focus software program.